koulanurag/mmn/README.md

 `python main_atari.py --env **ENVIRONMENT** --bgru_test --bhx_size 8 --ox_size 8 --gru_size 10 --generate_max_steps 100`

 ### Step 10 - Generating the Finite State Machine(FSM)
-Congrats, you've made it so far :).
-It's the final step.
+Congrats, you have made it so far :).
+It is the final step.
 Here the final results will be converted into a finite state machine explanation text file.
 Run the following command for that:<br/>
-`python main_atari.py --env TomitaB-v0 --generate_fsm --bhx_size 8 --ox_size 8 --gru_size 10 --generate_max_steps 100`
+`python main_atari.py --env **ENVIRONMENT** --generate_fsm --bhx_size 8 --ox_size 8 --gru_size 10 --generate_max_steps 100`

 And the FSM explanation files will be saved as text files here:<br/>`results/Atari/**ENVIRONMENT**/gru_10_hx_(8,1)_bgru/fsm.txt`